kikongwe/candidate-test/README.md

 1. Fork Repo
 2. Branch off of master (name your feature branch with your last-name)
 2. Complete coding tasks
-3. Push branch and create a pull request for review
+3. Push branch and create a pull request to the base repo's master branch for review

 ## Coding tasks
 1. Debug the issue with the link failing to direct to site